operator-framework/operator-sdk/doc/ansible/user-guide.md

 **Note**: Ensure that [Ansible Runner][ansible_runner_tool] and [Ansible Runner HTTP Plugin][ansible_runner_http_plugin] is installed or else you will see unexpected errors from Ansible Runner when a Custom Resource is created.

 It is also important that the `role` path referenced in `watches.yaml` exists on your machine.
-Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our role to a path expected by Ansible.
+Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our role to the configured Ansible Roles path (e.g `/etc/ansible/roles`.

 Run the operator locally with the default kubernetes config file present at `$HOME/.kube/config`:

 ```sh